sinhat98/adapter-wavlm/README.md

 We demonstrate the effectiveness of the proposed method on four downstream tasks: automatic speaker verification (ASV), emotion recognition (ER), automatic speech recognition (ASR) and intent classification (IC).
 We conduct experiments to compare the performance of different five training methods in four tasks.
+All experiments in this work were conducted with four 16GB memory GPUs.

 We run experiments on five training methods as follows.
     <li> Fine-tuning the top $l$ layers for $l = 1, 2, \dots ,12$.